The ALS Ice Bucket Challenge Takes Over The Social Media – Is It Good or Bad?

 Yesterday, over 16k mentions which concerned the Ice Bucket Challenge were generated in social media.
 Those mentions reached approximately 140 million people.
 The chart below shows main sources of discussion about the Challenge.
 The first one is Twitter (53.1%).
 However, videos of people doing the IBC were generally posted on Instagram and YouTube.
 Twitter is mainly used for sharing videos and other contents and expressing opinions about the IBC as well.

 Opinions about the Ice Bucket Challenge are split up recently, but generally people are positive towards the idea.
 The are two main reasons why some people do not feel it.
-First one concerns the paradox of the whole campaign, which is reflected in the meme below:
+First one concerns the paradox of the whole campaign.

 The second reason relates to the fact that some Internet users who have been nominated to the Challenge seem to not know how exactly do it.
 After watching some videos of the IBC fails it might look a little bit dangerous to complete the Challenge.
 Even the social media users are worried about consequences of the whole campaign.